adityaiwd/moviebit/README.md

 * Autocomplete and search are debounced and cached to minimize requests
 * Some poster URLs are low-resolution or broken — fallbacks are handled in the UI

+---

+## 🧩 Coding Logic Test – Anagram

+The solution for the anagram problem is included in this repository.

+**Location: /logic-test/anagram.ts**

+### Approach
+- ES5-style implementation (no `map`, `sort`, `reduce`, `filter`)
+- Uses character frequency counting to generate a stable key for each word
+- Groups words that share the same key

+This approach avoids sorting and runs in linear time relative to the input size.